click2install/apeironcoin/README.md

  &nbsp;

 ## Multiple master nodes on one server
 The script allows for multiple nodes to be setup on the same server, using the same IP address and different ports.
 It also allows for either IPv4 and/or IPv6 addresses to be used.

 During the execution of the script you have the opportunity to decide on a port and rpc port to use for the node.
 Each node runs under are different user account which the script creates for you.

+**Important:** when installing more than one masternode, make sure the port number you choose is above 1024 and at least 2 greater than any other node you have running.
+It need to be 2 as the masternode uses the port you enter and the masternode rpcserver uses the next highest port.

 At this stage the script auto detects the IP addresses of the server, if there is more than one address found, it will ask you which address to use, otherwise it will use the only address found without user input.

-If you do setup multiple masternodes on a single VPS, make sure the VPS is capable of running more than one masternode or your masternode rewards will suffer.
+If you do setup multiple masternodes on a single VPS, make sure the VPS is capable of running more than one masternode or your masternode rewards will suffer. **You have been warned.**

-Once you have setup the 2nd or more masternodes, use the output of the script for each masternode and follow the steps above in your wallet, where each new masternode is a new line in your `masternode.conf` file.
+Once you have setup the 2nd or more masternodes, use the output of the script for each masternode and follow the [steps above](https://github.com/click2install/apeironcoin#how-to-setup-your-masternode-with-this-script-and-a-cold-wallet-on-your-pc) in your wallet, where each new masternode is a new line in your `masternode.conf` file.

 &nbsp;